Last Updated: January 6, 2025

 Determine Schedule Logic Workflow (25 minutes)

-A workflow is a set of sequential or parallel processes or steps performed to complete a specific Activity in a project life cycle.
-It typically involves a series of interdependent tasks that must be completed in a particular sequence, often with specific criteria or conditions that must be met before moving on to the next step.
+A workflow is a set of sequential or parallel processes or steps performed to complete a specific Activity in a project's life cycle.
+It typically involves a series of interdependent tasks that must be completed in a particular sequence, often with specific criteria or conditions that must be met before proceeding to the next step.
 The workflow for each Activity in this MS Project Master Class is the Activity (chapter) outline.

 Learn Determine Schedule Logic Workflow (10 minutes)